Athena-OS/athena-docs/src/content/docs/en/installation/prepare-baremetal.md

 ---
-title: Installing as baremetal
+title: Baremetal installation prepare
-description: How to install Athena OS as baremetal.
+description: How to prepare Athena OS for installation as baremetal.
 ---
 import ThemedImage from '@components/ThemedImage.astro';

-The following section will guide you through the steps to install Athena OS as baremetal by covering all the possible choices you could set.
+The following section will guide you through the steps to prepare all the elements for installing Athena OS as baremetal.

 ## System Requirements